Burns & Highland Mary

 It commemorates the spot where Robert Burns, poet and lover, said goodbye to one of his ladies known as Highland Mary in 1786.
 She died six months later.

-There's parking on the main road and access is free though limited to abled parties.
-The information board and insciptions tell the story.
+There's free parking on the main road and access to the monuments is also free though limited to able-bodied parties.
+The information board and inscriptions tell the story.

 To access the monument you use a steep, stepped path up from the River Fail thorough the village.